slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - Spend one hour a day communicating to your people and everything will be OK.
 - Instead of generalizing and saying «management is useless», it’s more correct to say «bad management is counterproductive».
 The only reason there’s so many awful managers is that people like you refuse to do the job.

+> *"The best executive is the one who has sense enough to pick good people to do what he wants done, and self-restraint to keep from meddling with them while they do it."
+-- Theodore Roosevelt*

 > *"Management is doing things right; leadership is doing the right things." (...)
 "My greatest strength as a consultant is to be ignorant and ask a few questions." (...)
 "No institution can possibly survive if it needs geniuses or supermen to manage it.
 It must be organized in such a way as to be able to get along under a leadership composed of average human beings."